Blog

 Illustration of Windows dedicated server licensing cost estimates.

-Microsoft’s per-core model remains unchanged: license every physical core (minimum of 16 cores).
-Standard Edition provides two Windows guest VMs per 16 cores; Datacenter provides unlimited VMs and containers.
-Add additional Standard licenses only when you have three or four VMs; otherwise, Datacenter is more cost-effective in the long run.
+Microsoft’s per-core model remains the baseline for Windows Server 2025 Standard and Datacenter when licensing physical servers: license every physical core, with a minimum of eight core licenses per processor and 16 per server.
+Customers with subscription licenses or active Software Assurance can also license by virtual machine, subject to Microsoft’s virtual-core minimums.
+Standard Edition provides two OSEs or Hyper-V-isolated containers per fully licensed physical server; Datacenter provides unlimited OSEs and containers.
+Stack Standard licenses only when the VM count is low and predictable; otherwise, Datacenter is usually cleaner for dense virtualization.
 Client Access Licenses (CALs) still apply to AD, file, or RDS access.
-Bring-your-own licenses (BYOL) can be used, but are limited by Microsoft mobility regulations; please note that portability is not guaranteed.
+Bring-your-own licenses (BYOL) can be used, but are limited by Microsoft mobility regulations; portability is not guaranteed.[7]

 Infrastructure: Where Integration Bottlenecks Appear